j3rrryy/Weather_bot/README.md

 - Create Telegram bot in [@BotFather](https://t.me/BotFather) and receive token
 - Sign up in [Weather API](https://www.weatherapi.com/) and receive token
 - Create `.env` file with variables as in the `examples/.env.example`
-- Create `alembic.ini` file with variables as in the `examples/alembic.ini.example`

 ### :rocket: Start